iterative/example_cml/README.md

 ## Analysis

-We want to pull the model once it's been fully trained in the cloud.
-We could use either a combination of DVC and Git to do this, or just DVC alone.
-As in, we could store & preserve the model metadata on DVC and the model to git, or vice versa.
+We only want to pull the model once it's been fully trained in the cloud.
+We also want to preserve our model by checkpointing at a given interval, and we could use either DVC or Git to do this As in, we could store & preserve the model metadata on DVC and the model to git, or vice versa.
 DVC is a better choice for AI/ML projects as it contains the ability to store large datasets on popular third party services like Azure, AWS, and Google Drive.

 ## Credits